 Environment and Community

-SVC works in partnership with local organisations such as South Wales Police, South Wales Fire Service, Cardiff Council, Keep Cathay’s Tidy, Macintosh Garden Centre and more – all aiming to make Cardiff and the surrounding areas – cleaner greener and safer communities!
+SVC works in partnership with local organisations such as South Wales Police, South Wales Fire Service, Cardiff Council, Keep Cathays Tidy, Mackintosh Community Garden and more – all aiming to make Cardiff and the surrounding areas cleaner, greener, and safer communities!

 SVC provides opportunities for volunteers to befriend and facilitate activities for adults with mental health related conditions in clinical and residential settings across Cardiff, the Vale of Glamorgan and Gwent.
 Opportunities are provided across 15 local NHS mental health wards, offering experience within acute mental health, dementia and older people, rehabilitation and recovery and assessment, care and treatment.